Boxing With Contacts (Can I Wear Contact Lenses While Boxing?)

 There are going to be risks for you as a boxer when you get into the ring for a serious fight or just for sparring.
 The risk is likely going to be heightened if you’re planning to wear a contact.
 We’ve composed a list of the most common dangers of wearing contact lenses during sparing or a real fight.
 Let’s check them out!

-Losing contact lenses after receiving a hard hit to the face is one of the most common risks of wearing contact lenses during sparring or competitive boxing match.
+Losing contact lenses after receiving a hard hit to the face is one of the most common risks of wearing contact lenses during sparring or competitive boxing matches.
 You might think the chance of losing the contact is slim, it still does happen.
-If you ask around ex-boxers with eyes issues, they will tell you the risks of boxing with a contact.
+If you ask around ex-boxers with eye issues, they will tell you the risks of boxing with a contact.

 Losing Your Contact In Your Eye

 You can lose your contact lenses in two ways.
-Firstly, it can get off your face and hits the ground.
+Firstly, it can get off your face and hit the ground.
 Secondly, it can just fly into your eyes after receiving a hard hit, which is even more complicated and problematic.
-You can lose your eyes completely if a broken glasses gets into it.
+You can lose your eyes completely if a broken glass gets into it.

 Eye Swelling